mboland23/Recipe-Recommender/README.md

 The user data and recipe data are connected through unique recipe_id.

 ## Models
 I utilized collaborative filtering method to create the recommendation system.
 Collaborative filtering takes a user-to-user based approach where user profiles are created for like users.
 Then ratings for unrated recipes are predicted for a user based on these user profiles, i.e. the ratings of like users.
 The limitation of this approach is that users must have already reviewed recipes in order to have predicted ratings.
-A content based approach would need to be implemented to solve the cold start problem and allow new users to receive recommendations.
+Another approach would need to be implemented to solve the cold start problem and allow new users to receive recommendations.
 Once these new users have reviewed a recipe they can be placed into the collaborative filtering model.

 To create recommendation systems I used the Surprise library.
 The performance of each of the models run is illustrated below.